Credit Cards Travel Credit Cards

 Is the Citi Strata Premier worth it?

 The Citi Strata Premier card is well worth it if you need a travel rewards credit card with flexible points redemption options.
-Compared to other travel credit cards, the Citi Strata Premier may not have as many premium travel benefits, but it makes up for it with a wide range of ways to earn bonus rewards on your purchases.
+Compared to other travel credit cards, the Citi Strata Premier may not have as many premium travel benefits, but it provides a wide range of ways to earn bonus rewards on your purchases.

 Is the Chase Sapphire Preferred a good card?

 The Chase Sapphire Preferred is one of the best travel credit cards available.
 It has a low $95 annual fee, earns valuable Chase Ultimate Rewards points, and comes with helpful benefits like travel coverage and purchase protection.
-In addition, you’ll also earn 60,000 bonus points after spending $4,000 in the first 3 months.
+In addition, you’ll also earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.

 What credit score do you need for the Citi Strata Premier?